robinhenry/inf2b_cw2_matlab/README.md

 # inf2b_cw2_matlab

-This repository contains my code written for the second coursework (i.e. corresponding to the Learning thread) of the *Inf2B:
+This repository contains code written for an Introductory Machine Learning course.
-Algorithms, Data Structures and Learning* course taught at *The University of Edinburgh*, UK.

 ## Assignment
 The goal of this assignment was to classify, as accurately as possible, handwritten characters taken from the EMNIST dataset